UPDATED: May 5, 2022

 The extra cash is taken from your home’s equity, increasing the amount you owe on the house.
-Cash out borrowers can choose whatever loan term they feel meets their needs and ability to qualify.
+Cash-out borrowers can choose whatever loan term they feel meets their needs and ability to qualify.

 How Much Money Can You Take Out?

-You need a good bit of equity to be eligible for the cash out option.
-Conventional mortgages have long required a 20% down payment for purchase loans if you want to avoid paying for mortgage insurance (PMI).
+You need a good bit of equity to be eligible for the cash-out option.
+Conventional mortgages have long required a 20% down payment for purchase loans if you want to avoid paying for private mortgage insurance (PMI).
 Because a refinance mortgage replaces your purchase mortgage (or sometimes an earlier refinance), the same minimum to avoid mortgage insurance applies.
 Therefore, in most cases you should keep 20% equity in your home.
-Most banks won’t let you take any cash out unless you have more than that 20% equity.
+Most banks won’t let you take any cash out unless you have more than 20% equity.

 One reason for this condition is that the price of real estate fluctuates over time.
 Many of us remember the mortgage crisis of the mid to late-2000’s.
 Early on in the decade, unqualified buyers had been purchasing homes due to very loose mortgage standards.
 Prices rose, and those loans got bigger over time.
 Unfortunately, the market reached a tipping point and home prices cratered.

 Many people found themselves “underwater” on mortgages due to having little equity.
 Foreclosures followed, after which many banks and mortgage companies went out of business.
 Disasters like this one could have been avoided with higher equity and credit requirements for borrowers.

 Cash-Out Refinance Terms